Amanda and Her Catholic Faith

-While we lament that we can't get those physical hugs any longer, Amanda is around us all the time; encouraging us, clearing problems and generally showing that same love in a way of total devotion.
-She is the same Amanda, but released of the limits she had on earth.
-Amanda certainly had a tendency to be contrarian, and even downright sinful at times; maybe more than most.
-She was very close to Christ in her own way however.
+While we lament that we can't get those physical hugs any longer, Amanda is around us all the time, encouraging us, clearing problems, and generally showing that same love in the way of total devotion.
+She is the same Amanda but released of the limits she had on earth.
+Amanda certainly tended to be contrarian and even downright sinful at times, maybe more than most.
+She was very close to Christ in her own way, however.
 Her earthly affliction (BPD) was the source of much of her difficulty in life, raising that difficulty to the level of true suffering, which is purgative and gets one even closer to the Lord.

 This suffering, redemptive as it was, formed the basis of her faith.
-It was a faith which manifest in a courageous commitment to others, what we call "Amanda Love".
+It was a faith that manifests in a courageous commitment to others, what we call "Amanda Love."
 Her family prays to her now, with a belief in the beautiful irony that she is in heaven and knows all, while we remain in this valley of tears; still trying to figure it out, still going to Confession in a futile attempt at faith the size of a mustard seed.

 Amanda's saintly activity seems to be evident in miracles around babies.
 So far, we have three, with a wedding soon to come as a "cherry-on-top" for one of those miracle babies.

-Please feel free to bring your intentions to this unsung saint, as well as the sung saints she was so profoundly connected to in her life.
+Please feel free to bring your intentions to this unsung saint and the sung saints she was so profoundly connected to in her life.
 Her faith was strong, and the saints near her will be near you if you make her a daily part of your life.

 In corde Jesu,

-Those who loved Amanda knew that she suffered from acute mental illness.
+Those who loved Amanda knew that she had an acute mental illness.
 For that reason, we spent many years devoted to St. Dymphna, the patron saint of those with mental illness, or suffering any form of mental or nervous system disorders.

-In the aftermath of her death, we have come to know the National Shrine and Relics of St. Dymphna in Ohio, and have traveled their frequently.
-Please visit their site and make your personal devotion for all those suffering any stresses or anxiety.
+In the aftermath of her death, we have come to know the National Shrine and Relics of St. Dymphna in Ohio, and have frequently traveled.
+Please visit their site and make your devotion to all those suffering any stresses or anxiety.

-The night of Amanda's burial, her friends stayed with us and talked stories of she whom they loved.
+The night of Amanda's burial, her friends stayed with us and talked stories of what they loved.
 As we sat at our dining room table and listened, we knew these young people would love us throughout our lives for her sake.